 I’m an Associate Professor of Old and Middle English at Rutgers University-Camden, where I study medieval English literature and culture.
 My first book studies food and cooking in medieval English romance, primarily as they are used to discuss political theory.
 The title is Political Appetites: Food in Medieval English Romance, released October 2017 from The Ohio State University Press.

 I am currently working on several new projects: I am co-editing a volume called Practical Approaches to Teaching Beowulf with Dr. Larry Swain, a collection of essays by those teaching this poem the most, rather than by faculty at research-heavy institutions.
 I am also working on two new monographs.
-The first is called Old English Hip Hop, a comparative study on the oral culture and poetics of Old English along with contemporary hip hop culture, to discover what new questions arise when we look at this vibrant tradition and its relation to composition, memory, tradition, form, voice, and authority.
+The first is a comparative study on the poetics of Old English along with contemporary hip hop culture, to discover what new questions arise when we look at this vibrant tradition and its relation to composition, memory, tradition, form, voice, and authority.